vorg/timeline.js/README.md

 ### 2. Timeline GUI

+Check the example page at "/examples/cssAnimationEditor.html.

     <script type="text/javascript" src="timeline/gui.js"></script>

     anim(targetName, target).to(delay, {property:value,...}, duration, easing);

-Adding gui.js script to the page will open a timeline panel on the bottom of the page if any animation was added before first frame.
+Adding the gui.js script to the page will open a timeline panel to a div defined in the timeline-gui.js as 'timelineTarget' if any animation was added before first frame.

 One track for every animated property will be created.
 Click and drag to edit key frames, double click to add new frames.
-Press export button (tree horizontal lines) to export code you can then copy paste in your scrip	.
+Press export button (tree horizontal lines) to export code you can then copy paste in your script.

 In this case we have to specify targetName in anim() that will be used when we export the code from the timeline GUI.
 For each property